After the end of a relationship, it can make us feel rejected, sad and undervalued.

 or "All he talks about is football"

 It’s common for partners to put demands on each other and expect certain things.
-But when this gets out of balance; you are out of alignment with each other.
-It's like you are not "on the same page" anymore.
-Resulting in a break down of the relationship.
-As you're reading this, I'm guessing it did.
+But when this gets out of balance, your relationship can break down and as you're reading this, I'm guessing it did.

 And here you are now having gone from a We to a Me, perhaps feeling guilty for what was said in the past and wondering if your next relationship will result in more disappointment.

 Let's look at what you can do...